linda-seiter/challenge-5-articles-without-sqlalchemy-080323-update/README.md

 #### Article

 - `Article __init__(self, author, magazine, title)`
-  - Article is initialized with an `Author` instance`, a `Magazine` instance, and a title.
+  - Article is initialized with an `Author` instance, a `Magazine` instance, and a title.
 - `Article property title`
   - Returns the article's title
   - Titles must be of type `str`